virusLuke3/x402-research/README.md

 ```

 This starts:

 - frontend on `http://localhost:5173`
 - backend on `http://localhost:8787`

-If you need to point the frontend at a different backend port during local debugging, set:
+To point the frontend at a different backend:

 ```bash
 VITE_API_BASE=http://localhost:8790 npm --workspace apps/frontend run dev